UMAprotocol/UMIPs/UMIPs/ethbtc-funding-rate.md

 ## MOTIVATION

 Without an expiry date to keep a synthetic token pegged to its underlying price, UMA’s perpetual contract requires that a funding rate be levied when there is a difference between the synthetic’s price and the underlying index.
 This will pressure the overvalued side to unwind its position or encourage the undervalued side to create a larger position.
-This mechanic is similar to what centralized exchanges use to keep their perpetual synthetics inline with its underlier
+This mechanic is similar to what centralized exchanges use to keep their perpetual synthetics in line with its underlier

 Funding rate proposals and disputes function similarly to normal UMA price requests.
 At any time, a proposer can propose a new funding rate in return for a reward.
-If the funding rate proposal is not disputed within its liveness period, that proposed rate is then used to continuously adjust the value of 1 synthetic token.
+If the funding rate proposal is not disputed within its liveness period, that proposed rate is then used to continuously adjust the value synthetic token sponsors' debt.
+If it is disputed,

 It should be noted that this is an altered price reporting from what has been used historically by UMA contracts.
 With the introduction of the [Optimistic Oracle](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-52.md) and new [EMP](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-54.md) and [Perpetual contract](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-53.md) templates, all price and funding rate requests will be handled by the Optimistic Oracle, and will only be sent to the voters of the DVM in the case of a price or funding rate dispute.